o-qn/Stop-Sign-Classification/README.md

 This repository contains my final assessment project for the Computer Vision course.
 The objective of this project was to develop a robust, end-to-end Deep Learning pipeline capable of classifying distinct types of traffic signs from image data.

-Everything is self-contained within the `Sign Classification.ipynb` notebook, which walks through data preprocessing, exploratory data analysis, class balancing, model architecture design, training, and detailed evaluation metrics.
+Everything is self-contained within the `StopSignClassification.ipynb` notebook, which walks through data preprocessing, exploratory data analysis, class balancing, model architecture design, training, and detailed evaluation metrics.

 ## What I Did in This Project